Jarvis

 Those of you who are timing the market must be wondering – if not time the market, what to do?

 Create your own investment strategy.
+If you cannot, opt for portfolio advisory services.
 Figure out your goals and in which types of stocks, you want to invest.
 How much will go to small, mid, and large-cap stocks?
-Once you have created the strategy and goals, investment decisions will be on auto-pilot mode for you.
+Once you have created the strategy and goals, investment decisions will be in auto-pilot mode for you.

 Sumit Chanda